SeanZh30/SeanZh30.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Greatings!
-I’m Shiyuan(Sean) Zhang, currently a CS major master’s student at University of Illinois Urbana-Champaign (UIUC).
+I'm Shiyuan(Sean) Zhang, currently a CS major master's student at University of Illinois Urbana-Champaign (UIUC).
 My research interest lies in data-centric machine learning, trustworthy NLP, and vision langauge models.
-Prior to this, I completed my Bachelor’s degree also at the UIUC.
+I am now fortunate to working closely with Prof. Jiaqi W Ma<a href="https://jiaqima.github.io/">(homepage)</a>.
+Prior to this, I completed my Bachelor's degree also at the UIUC.
 In life, I have the perfect companionship of this white rag called <a href="../images/lulu.jpg">Lulu</a>.

 # 🔥 News